Skip to main content

 Those who are disabled before age 22 also may be eligible for Social Security Disability Insurance (SSDI).
 These benefits are offered to disabled children whose parents paid into Social Security throughout their careers.
 Kids whose parents have died, are retired, or get disability benefits themselves may qualify for benefits.
 After getting SSDI for 24 months, they're also eligible for the U.S. government's Medicare insurance plan.

 Adult health care is based on patient responsibility.
 With that comes control.
 So, your child will make all medical decisions and is entitled to privacy about all medical conditions.
-You won't get that information unless your child chooses to share it with you.
+You won't get that information unless they choose to share it with you.

 It's important for young adults to share their medical information with all their health care providers.
 This includes previous illnesses, operations, medicines, and immunizations.
 They should also mention any allergic reactions to medicines, and any family history of disease, like cancer or heart disease.